aloj7980/Assignments_And_Projects/CSCI3434 Theory of Computation/ReadMe.md

-I took this class in Fall 2022 and received a B+ grade.
+I took this class in the Fall 2022 semester and received a B+ grade.